AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

 ### Saving Data

-1. Dealing with missing/corrupted data files
+1. Dealing with missing data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+   1. Delete CLInic.json within the data folder where your jar file is located. `data/CLInic.json`

+   2. Launch CLInic. <br>
+      Expected: CLInic should display a list with sample data. <br>

+2. Dealing with corrupted data files

+   1. Fields in CLInic.json are modified to become invalid.
+E.g change date field to null.

+   2. Launch CLInic. <br>
+      Expected: CLInic displays an empty list with warnings sent in the console. <br>

 --------------------------------------------------------------------------------------------------------------------